 Let’s face it—preparing your college applications can be very stressful.
-Once you move past the excitement of investigating schools and envisioning your future career and increased independence, there is the reality of admissions essays, letters of recommendation, and, of course, standardized test scores.
+Once you move past the excitement of investigating schools and envisioning your future career and increased independence, there is the reality of admissions essays, letters of recommendation, and, of course, SAT and/or ACT scores.

 When it comes to assessing the college readiness of high school students, many individuals think of the SAT.
 For decades, the SAT was the go-to test for high school juniors and seniors who planned to attend college.
 While the SAT is perhaps the most ubiquitous standardized test in the United States, it is not the only one—in fact, in certain parts of the country, particularly the Midwest, the ACT is as or more common than the SAT.